You are here :

 The webinar will feature attorneys from France, Germany, Italy, Poland, Spain and The Netherlands with deep knowledge and experience regarding the consequences of the Coronavirus in the workforce.

-• - What about employees who must stay at home to take care of their children given the school’s closure?
+• What about employees who must stay at home to take care of their children given the school’s closure?

-• - Can employees be asked to take their leaves and their dates of leaves changed without notice?
+• Can employees be asked to take their leaves and their dates of leaves changed without notice?
 What about the use of time saving accounts?

-• - Short time work: how does it work?
+• Short time work: how does it work?
 Conditions, timeframe and formalities, duration and indemnification

-• - How to manage works councils statutory meetings and other duties?
+• How to manage works councils statutory meetings and other duties?

-• - Are redundancies prohibited?
+• Are redundancies prohibited?

-• - Marcello Buzzini (LABLAW in Italy)
+- Marcello Buzzini (LABLAW, Italy)

-• - Karol Hillebrandt (Palthe Oberman in the Netherlands)
+- Karol Hillebrandt (Palthe Oberman, Netherlands)

-• - Frédéric-Guillaume Laprévote (Flichy Grangé in France)
+Frédéric-Guillaume Laprévote (Flichy Grangé Avocats, France)

-• - Ivan Suárez (Suárez de Vivero in Spain)
+- Ivan Suárez (Suárez de Vivero, Spain)

 HOW THE CORONAVIRUS IMPACTS THE WORKPLACE?